AutoPas/AutoPas/.github/CONTRIBUTING.md

   * Add a new string representation in the `map` of `TraversalOption::getOptionNames()`.
   * If the new traversal is a triwise traversal, add it to `TraversalOption::getAllTriwiseTraversals()`.
 * If applicability of the traversal is restricted, add your new enum to any of the functions that return sets of restricted traversals in [`CompatibleTraversals`](/src/autopas/containers/CompatibleTraversals.h).
+* If the applicability of the traversal is restricted due to requirements on the domain, have [`TraversalInterface::isApplicableToDomain`](src/autopas/containers/TraversalInterface.h) return `false` in such scenarios.
+This function should not be used when the configuration's inapplicability is not due to the domain.
 * Add a case for the new traversal in [`TraversalSelector::generateTraversal()`](/src/autopas/tuning/selectors/TraversalSelector.h).
 * Check that the new option is working in the md-flexible example.
 * Adapt unit tests (e.g. expected number of iterations in [`AutoTunerTest::testAllConfigurations()`](/tests/testAutopas/tests/tuning/AutoTunerTest.cpp)).